 Choosing Your Location

 As you learn how to grow carrots you will discover that they do best in full sun positions.
-However they will also tolerate partial shade.
+However if full sun is not available they will also tolerate partial shade.

 They also do best in loose, sandy soil types.
 The lighter or airier the easier the roots will be able to move and develop.